anuragak021/SimpleCalculator/README.md

 One can connect an LCD Display to the Arduino to show the input and output.

 **Software Implementation:**
-Arduino code in c++ was written to initialize the keypad and LCD Display.Functions were implemented to read keypad input and perform arithmetic operations.
+Arduino code in c++ was written to initialize the keypad and LCD Display.
+This is available in the calculator.cpp file .
+Functions were implemented to read keypad input and perform arithmetic operations.
 The LCD Screen was used as a display output or input

 **User Interaction:**